Stochastic nonlinear wave dynamics on compact surfaces: Introduction

 The motivation to study SDNLW comes from looking at a hyperbolic counterpart of the so-called stochastic quantization equation (SQE) which is given by the following parabolic equation

-where $\xi$ is as above and ``$\infty\cdot u$"~refers to a renormalization procedure.
-The equation \eqref{SQE} was introduced in \cite{PW} as a dynamical problem whose limiting behaviour of the solutions as $t\rightarrow +\infty$ is at least formally given by the $\Phi^4_2$ measure
+where $\xi$ is as above and ``$\infty\cdot u$"~refers to a counter term arising in the renormalization procedure.
+The equation \eqref{SQE} was introduced in \cite{PW} as a dynamical problem whose limiting behavior of the solutions as $t\rightarrow +\infty$ is at least formally given by the $\Phi^4_2$-measure:

-where here and in the following $Z$ denotes some normalizing constant.
-This measure does not make sense as it is, since first the measure ``$du$" is not well defined.
-This is overcome by viewing
+\noi Hereafter, we use $Z$ to denote various normalizing constants.
+This measure does not make sense as it is, since, first of all, the measure ``$du$" is not well defined.
+This is overcome by viewing it as

-where $\mu_0$ is a Gaussian measure on the Sobolev space $H^s(\M)$ for any $s<0$ with covariance operator $(1-\Dlg)^{s-1}$ (see below).
-In particular the nonlinearity $u^4$ is not integrable with respect to $\mu_0$, hence the need for a renormalization in \eqref{def-rho4} and correspondingly in \eqref{SQE}, which we discuss in the following subsection.
+where $\mu_0$ is a Gaussian measure on the Sobolev space $H^s(\M)$ for any $s<0$ with covariance operator $(1-\Dlg)^{s-1}$ (see \eqref{def-mu} below).
+In particular, the nonlinearity $u^4$ is not integrable with respect to $\mu_0$, and hence there is a need for a renormalization in \eqref{def-rho4} and correspondingly in~\eqref{SQE}, which we discuss in the following subsection.

 Now, for a stochastic hyperbolic equation with a general power nonlinearity, the corresponding measure on the phase-space is given similarly by the formal Gibbs measure

 where $v=\dt u$, and $\En(u,v)$ is the (renormalized) energy given by